google/syzkaller/docs/syscall_descriptions_syntax.md

 "const": integer constant, type-options:
-	value, underlying type (one of "intN", "intptr") "intN"/"intptr": an integer without a particular meaning, type-options: optional range of values (e.g. "5:10", or "100:200"), optionally followed by an alignment parameter "flags": a set of values, type-options:
+	value, underlying type (one of "intN", "intptr") "intN"/"intptr": an integer without a particular meaning, type-options: either an optional range of values (e.g. "5:10", or "100:200") or a reference to flags description (see below), or a single value
+	optionally followed by an alignment parameter if using a range "flags": a set of values, type-options:
 	reference to flags description (see below), underlying int type (e.g. "int32") "array": a variable/fixed-length array, type-options: